openebs/website/docs/main/quickstart-guide/installation.md

 Verify helm is installed and helm repo is updated.
 You need helm 3.2 or more.

-Setup helm repository
+1. Setup helm repository.

 ```
 helm repo add openebs https://openebs.github.io/openebs
 helm repo update
 ```

-OpenEBS provides several options that you can customize during installation like:
+OpenEBS provides several options to customize during installation such as:
-- specifying the directory where hostpath volume data is stored or
+- Specifying the directory where hostpath volume data is stored or
-- specifying the nodes on which OpenEBS components should be deployed and so forth.
+- Specifying the nodes on which OpenEBS components should be deployed and so forth.

 The default OpenEBS helm chart will install both Local Storage and Replicated Storage.
 Refer to [OpenEBS helm chart documentation](https://github.com/openebs/charts/tree/master/charts/openebs) for a full list of customizable options and use other flavors of OpenEBS Data Engines by setting the correct helm values.

-Install the OpenEBS helm chart with default values.
+2. Install the OpenEBS helm chart with default values.

 ```
 helm install openebs --namespace openebs openebs/openebs --create-namespace